 - limb (n.1)

-- "part or member," Old English lim "limb of the body; any part of an animal body, distinct from the head and trunk;" main branch of a tree," from Proto-Germanic *limu- (source also of Old Norse limr "limb," lim "small branch of a tree"), a variant of *liþu- (source of Old English liþ, Old Frisian lith, Old Norse liðr, Gothic liþus "a limb;" and with prefix ga-, source of German Glied "limb, member"), from PIE root *lei- "to bend, be movable, be nimble."
-The parasitic -b began to appear late 1500s for no etymological reason (perhaps by influence of limb (n.2)).
-In Old and Middle English, and until lately in dialects, it could mean "any visible body part."
+- "part or member," Old English lim "limb of the body; any part of an animal body, distinct from the head and trunk;" main branch of a tree," from Proto-Germanic *limu- (source also of Old Norse limr "limb," lim "small branch of a tree"), a variant of *liþu- (source of Old English liþ, Old Frisian lith, Old Norse liðr, Gothic liþus "a limb;" and with prefix ga-, source of German Glied "limb, member").

 The lymmes of generacion were shewed manyfestly.
 [Caxton, "The subtyl historyes and fables of Esope, Auyan, Alfonce, and Poge," 1484]Hence, limb-lifter "fornicator" (1570s).
 Limb of the law was 18c. derisive slang for a lawyer or police officer.
 To go out on a limb in figurative sense "enter a risky situation" is from 1897.
 Alliterative life and limb in reference to the body inclusively is from c.
 1200.
 Obsolete limb-meal (adv.) "limb-from-limb, piecemeal" is from late Old English lim-mælum.